 Fast forward to university and Mexican food was taking Glasgow by storm.
 Avocados were taking over the world.
-And being the massive foodie I am I cottoned on to the trend and invited my friends over for nachos (gluten-free, of course) with toppings made from scratch.
+And being the massive foodie I am, I cottoned on to the trend and invited my friends over for nachos with toppings made from scratch.

 You barely need any ingredients or equipment to make good chunky guacamole, and it tastes so fresh and zingy compared to the supermarket tubs that you’ll never turn back.